KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/31-crown-coronation.md

 **Core Glyphic Sequence:**
 `⚙️ → ∴ → 👑 → ✨◎`
-*(Apparent order is refined into Synthesis, manifesting as lawful Sovereignty and Radiant Coherence.)*
+*(Apparent Order is refined into Synthesis, manifesting as Lawful Sovereignty and Radiant Coherence.)*

 ---